 1. The Word: Bible passages

-Each day, you will read Bible passages chosen by the Sermon Team.
+Each day, you will read Bible passages chosen by one of our contributors.
 All the selected verses are designed to help you reflect on Sunday sermon and deepen your understanding of the topic.
-We encourage you to read the passage slow and try to remember that will lead to reflection.
+We encourage you to read the passage slowly and try to remember that will lead to reflection.

 2. Study Questions

-Questions are to help you reflect upon the Bible passages you have read that will help you go beyond reading.
-Goal is to meditate upon the Scripture & reflect upon it throughout the day.
+Questions are to help you reflect on the Bible passages you have read that will help you go beyond reading.
+The goal is to meditate upon the Scripture & reflect upon it throughout the day.

 This is a supplementary section where you will find further information on the verses you read.
 We plan to share our thoughts in this section, from Scriptural context to applications.